wicklund220/final_project/workout-app/README.md

 Allow users to see other users workouts
-Add workout reminders to outlook or similar calendar application from app Import Google maps to show user where nearby gyms are located
+Add workout reminders to outlook or similar calendar application from app Import Google maps to show user where nearby gyms are located Allow users to upload progress photos onto their profile and/or goals page with a file uploader rather than a url